 For those who cannot join us in-person worship we are offering two ways of connecting with our worship.

 You can access an archive of our pre-recorded reflections here.

 Worship is not only on Sundays at Richmond Uniting.
 On Wednesdays we gather online via Zoom for a contemplative Midday Prayer service.
 If you would like to join this service please email the office to get the Zoom Link and the liturgy: firstname.lastname@example.org

-In worship at Richmond Uniting we seek to create space for authentic, transformative worship of the Divine who comes to us in Jesus and reaches out to us in Spirit.
+At Richmond Uniting we to seek to create space for authentic, transformative worship of the Divine who comes to us in Jesus and reaches out to us in Spirit Holy.

 We take the bible seriously, not literally, as we wrestle with what it means to walk the way of Jesus.

 We explore this sacred text in context: in the contexts in which these sacred texts were written and the context of our own living in the 21st century.

 There is space for stillness, for different views and for personal reflection.